ImageVisioner/IRdenoise/README.md

 # Infrared_Denoise

-We propose a denoising model for infrared images designed for hybird noise. *If you want to use our method for comparison in your paper, you can name it **FOM_IR**.*
+We propose a denoising model for infrared images designed for hybird noise.

 We will publicly open all code and resources after the paper is accepted.
 Thank you for your attention.